malcommac/GitLabSwift/README.md

 ## Async/Await Gitlab API v4 client for Swift

 GitLabSwift is an async/await client to perform type-safe, multi-thread Swift call to the GitLab API services.
-It's very simple to use, below just few examples:
+It's effortless to use; below just a few examples:

 ```swift
 // Configure your APIs service connector